krisis/mirror/README.md

 ## Get Started

 Now that everything is configured, lets start using the Chart.
-To customise your chart deploy with your own values, you could supply them via a simple yaml file as below,
+To customise your chart deploy with your own values, you could supply them via a simple yaml file named `args.yaml` as below,

 ```yaml
 env: